John Shaw (public servant): Early life and education

-John Shaw was born on 26 August 1902 in Marrickville, New South Wales, the son of John and Alice Shaw.
+Shaw was born on 26 August 1902 in Marrickville, New South Wales, the son of John and Alice Shaw.
 He attended Sydney Technical High School and thereafter studied civil engineering at the University of Sydney.
-After graduating with honours with a Bachelor of Engineering (BE) in 1925, Shaw was recruited into newly established Main Roads Board of New South Wales, which was a part of the NSW Department of Main Roads.
-In 1928 he was included amongst the first six divisional engineer appointments made by the Board, taking up postings at Glen Innes, Newcastle and Sydney.
-In 1926 he married Nellie Hicks in Chatswood.
+After graduating with honours with a Bachelor of Engineering in civil engineering in 1925, in February 1926 Shaw was recruited as an assistant engineer into the newly established Main Roads Board of New South Wales.
+In 1928 he was included amongst the first six divisional engineer appointments made by the Board, taking up the position of Divisional Engineer of the Lower Northern Division at Tamworth in August 1928.
+In May 1932, he was transferred to Newcastle to set up the divisional office of the newly-established Department of Main Roads, and then later was appointed the Metropolitan Engineer based in Sydney.
+Shaw became a member of the Institution of Engineers (Australia), a member of the Institute of Highway Engineers in London, and a Fellow of the Australian Planning Institute.

+In 1926, Shaw married Nellie Violet Hicks in Chatswood.
+Their first child, John Shaw, was born at Manly on 3 April 1927.
+A second son, David Lachlan Shaw, was born in Newcastle on 28 October 1932.